Best chocolates in Switzerland

 2. Artisanal chocolate: My second chocolate category are the more upmarket, artisanal chocolatiers, which also have franchises and a national presence.
 These are the ones tourists usually flock to because they look impressive (think gigantic slabs of chocolate piled on top of each other behind glass cabinets).
 To buy chocolate in this category, you usually have to go to a specialty store.

-Well known names in this grade include Läderach, Bachmann and Sprüngli (don’t get confused: Sprüngli is a separate, distinct company from Lindt & Sprüngli.
+Well known names in this tier include Läderach, Bachmann and Sprüngli (don’t get confused: Sprüngli is a separate, distinct company from Lindt & Sprüngli.
 Rudolf Sprüngli divided the original chocolate company between his two sons, hence the name-sharing).

 3. Local chocolate: The third chocolate category goes to small business, local chocolatiers, which do not have a national presence.
 With such intimidating competition, you might be surprised at how many small chocolatiers there are in Switzerland!
 These guys prove that in Switzerland, making quality chocolate really is a passion.